aspineon/specification-pattern/README.md

 Whe have a person class with attributes brith day and we want to know if he is adult.

-The straitforward approach is create the custom parametrized specification.
+The straigtforward approach is create the custom parametrized specification.

 ```java
 import java.time.Period;